openvinotoolkit/openvino/docs/install_guides/uninstalling-openvino.md

   You can choose either of the following methods:

-  * Use the Windows GUI to remove the extracted files.
+  * Use Windows Explorer to remove the files.
   * Open the Command window and run:

      .. code-block:: sh